 4. Window treatments

 The EPA reports that 1.2 trillion gallons of water are used for showering in the United States annually, with the average family using about 40 gallons per day.
-A low-flow showerhead restricts the volume of water dispensed from the standard 2.5 gallons per minute (or even four from pre-1992 showerheads) to two or even 1.5 gallons per minute.
+A low-flow shower head restricts the volume of water dispensed from the standard 2.5 gallons per minute (or even four from pre-1992 shower heads) to less than two gallons per minute.
 So installing one reduces your water consumption and the amount of energy required for a hot shower.
-Low-flow showerheads cost about the same as conventional ones, and come in a variety of styles.
+A low-flow shower head can be purchased for less than $20 and there’s a variety of styles to choose from.

-Similar to low-flow showerheads, faucet aerators are designed to control water consumption.
+Similar to low-flow shower heads, faucet aerators are designed to control water consumption.
 A small, round gizmo that screws onto the tip of your faucet, an aerator creates a more consistent, splash-free stream of water, and also reduces the gallons-per-minute water flow.
 You can select various sizes for the different faucets around your home; however, the max flow rate should be no more than 1.5 gallons per minute if you really want to save.
 Also, they are pretty much for interior sinks — don’t use them on exterior faucets that produce large amounts of water.
+The cost for this efficiency improvement ranges from $10 per faucet to as much as $150 depending on the style selected.

 7. Programmable thermostat

 According to the U.S. Department of Energy, turning the thermostat up or down when you are not home or sleeping can save 10 percent in energy costs.
 A programmable or smart thermostat gives you more control over your home’s temperature, thanks to its scheduling features and your ability to set it with an app or even via your voice.
-These Energy-Star certified devices can be purchased for under $200 — a cost that quickly gets recouped with potential energy savings of $180 per year.
+These Energy-Star certified devices can be purchased for under $200.
+The potential financial savings you’ll realize by installing an Energy Star thermostat is about $50 per year or 8 percent of your heating and cooling bills.

 Longer-lasting LED light bulbs have been a go-to option for homeowners and renters interested in cutting energy costs for a few years now.
-The latest wrinkle in LEDs is the smart light bulb, which allows lighting to be customized, scheduled and controlled remotely.
+The latest development in LEDs is the smart light bulb, which allows lighting to be customized, scheduled and controlled remotely.
 Similar to the programmable thermostat, these light bulbs come ready to connect to an app on your phone or tablet via WiFi or Bluetooth, so you can schedule and adjust them wherever you are (no more “Darn, I left the bathroom lights on!”).
-Depending on the retailer, you could purchase smart light bulbs for a little over $10 each.
+Depending on the brand and retailer, you could purchase smart light bulbs for less than $10 each, though the average cost is about $15.

-While you’re looking at the lights, don’t forget your outdoor fixtures — they too can be driving up energy costs.
+While you’re checking out the lights, don’t forget about those outdoor fixtures — they too can be driving up energy costs.
 An Energy-Star-certified light fixture can be just as decorative as a standard one, but it uses 90 percent less energy than traditional models using incandescent light bulbs and lasts up to 15 times longer.
-According to Energy Star, replacing outdoor light fixtures and bulbs with Energy-Star certified products can save homeowners $75 per year.

 10. Climate-appropriate landscaping